BMORE

 I explored the city by cycling through it, the same as I had done many years ago in Shanghai (URBANAUTS).

-The result were five visual anecdotes, a sketchbook and a printed book.
+These I have compiled in five visual anecdotes, a sketchbook and a printed book.

 The Beauty and the Beast